s-zeid/elements/README.md

 execution will fail before the container is started.

-##### name
+##### instance

-    `{name}:name`
+    `{name}:instance`

-Defines the container's unique name which is passed to runc at runtime.
-If the user omits the name argument, or if you don't define one, a randomly-generated name of the format `elements-XXXXXXXXXXXX` will be used, where the string of X's is a random alphanumeric string.
+Defines the container's unique instance ID which is passed to runc at runtime.
+If the user omits the instance ID argument, or if you don't define one, then a randomly-generated name of the format `elements-XXXXXXXXXXXX` will be used, where the string of X's is a random alphanumeric string.

 ### bind